tttMelody/KAP-manual/en/integration/qlik.en.md

 ![Script](images/qlik/script_run_result.png)

-Once you defined such script, Qlik sense can generate SQL based on this script for your report.
+Once you defined such script, Qlik Sense can generate SQL based on this script for your report.

-It is recommended that you define Dimension and Measure corresponding to the Dimension and Measure in the Kylin Cube.
+It is recommended that you define Dimension and Measure corresponding to the Dimension and Measure in the KAP Cube.

 The whole script has been posted for your reference.